mcyph/speedysvc/README.rst

     NOTE: ``speedysvc``'s status is alpha - it should be functional and don't intend to make major changes, but the web management and configuration interface API might be changed later.
-It's under active development and am using it for my https://langlynx.com service but there may well be bugs!
+It's actively maintained and am using it for my https://langlynx.com service but there may well be bugs!

-    Service clients on Windows currently need to manually reconnect after a server process is rebooted, as servers don't support continuing on from where the previous server left off.

-    Mac OSX may not ever be supported, as to my knowledge it doesn't support timeouts for named semaphores.
+    On Windows, service clients currently need to be shut down before shutting down the servers, as this can result in a deadlock, but performance and functionality-wise it should be similar to Linux.
+I'm currently investigating a fix.
+Mac OSX may not ever be supported, as to my knowledge it doesn't support timeouts for named semaphores, though it might be possible to make it work with reduced features.

 This module for python 3.6+ on Linux and Windows allows separating larger, more complex applications into smaller components (microservices).
 For example, you could